 There are many repellents, all with advantages and disadvantages.
 I used recently called Deer Solution which smells of cinnamon rather than rotten eggs, which is a plus as far as I’m concerned.
 We had deer tracks through the tulip bed in the spring, but with several applications of the repellent, we did not experience any losses, while last year they ate every tulip we planted and during the summer nibbled the odd hosta. (“Odd” because they left only stems.)

 So, was it the repellent, or some other combination of factors?
 I don’t know.
 Everything I have read emphasizes the need to rotate through different repellents to reduce the risk that the deer will adapt to them, so I know I should get out there with some other stinky repellent soon to increase my odds.
 Note that if the winter is severe, the repellents will not be effective as the deer become increasingly hungry.
 Dealing with deer is like predicting the weather: it all comes down to percentages and imponderables, and we tend to notice when things go wrong.

 Fall is also a good time to plant deer-resistant plants (notice, this is “deer-resistant” and not “deer-proof”).
 Perennials will root out and continue to develop underground during the fall and over the winter and you will have a much bigger clump than if you wait until spring to plant.
 Our deer resistant plants are indicated with a logo on our signage.
-And click here to see the list of deer-resistant plants in the 2011 book 50 Beautiful Deer-Resistant Plants by Ruth Clausen.
+Also see 50 Beautiful Deer-Resistant Plants: The Prettiest Annuals, Perennials, Bulbs, and Shrubs that Deer Don’t Eat by Ruth Clausen.

 We wish you good luck in your “gardening with wildlife” adventures.